Jurisdiction Pricing Zones

 returnUrlafter signing - Retry submission — resubmit the same case; it now proceeds without error

 This is identical to the missing-PoA flow.
-No carveout-specific handling is required in your integration.
+No zone-specific handling is required in your integration.

-If a carveout is added to your Debitura account after creditors are already active, those creditors will receive a 422 MissingPowerOfAttorney on their next case submission in the carveout jurisdiction — even though they have already signed their PoA.
+If a zone is added to your Debitura account after creditors are already active, those creditors will receive a 422 MissingPowerOfAttorney on their next case submission in the zone jurisdiction — even though they have already signed their PoA.
 This is expected: the JPA is a separate agreement requiring its own signature.

 To avoid all existing creditors hitting a hard 422 simultaneously on go-live, consider using allowPendingContracts: true during your rollout window.
 Cases will be created in PendingContractSigning state instead of being rejected outright, giving creditors time to sign the JPA before their cases are actioned.
 Once rollout is complete, you can remove the flag.